 What did I miss?!
 Check out our Past Events log.

-UofL Community Composting Volunteer Day
+UofL Community Composting Volunteer Days

-Every Sunday, Noon-2pm
+Every Sunday, Noon-2pm (Add to your Calendar)

 240 E. Bloom St. (a block north of Cardinal Blvd. between Brook & Floyd Streets - map)